Energy & Environment

 - Authored the bipartisan SAVE Jobs Act to provide relief to America’s energy industry during the coronavirus pandemic, promoting liquidity and flexibility for domestic energy companies so they could maintain their workforce through the economic downturn.

-- Supported Texas energy workers and small to midsize producers during the coronavirus pandemic and its associated economic downturn by supporting bipartisan legislation to provide $3 billion to purchase crude oil produced in the United States for the Strategic Petroleum Reserve.
+- Advocated for Texas energy workers and small to midsize producers during the coronavirus pandemic and its associated economic downturn by supporting bipartisan legislation to provide $3 billion to purchase crude oil produced in the United States for the Strategic Petroleum Reserve.